anvil-works/leiningen/doc/FAQ.md

   `"target/uberjar"` in the `:uberjar` profile as well.

 **Q:** Is there a way to use an uberjar without AOT?
-**A:** As of Leiningen 2.4.0, if you omit `:main` in `project.clj`, your uberjars will use `clojure.main` as their entry point.
+**A:** If you omit `:main` in `project.clj`, your uberjars will use `clojure.main` as their entry point.
 You can launch with `java -jar my-app-standalone.jar -m my.entry.namespace arg1 arg2 [...]` without any AOT, but it will take longer to launch.

 **Q:** Why does `lein jar` package some namespaces from dependencies into my jar?
 **A:** This is likely because you have AOT-compiled namespaces.
 An